MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers

 \section{Discussion}

 The experimental results confirm the high utility of MedPT for developing specialized medical language models.
-The exceptional performance of the fine-tuned model, achieving a 0.94 F1-score on the challenging 20-class task, directly validates the dataset's quality.
+The exceptional performance of the fine-tuned model, achieving an F1-score of 0.94 on the medical specialty classification task involving 20 specialties, directly validates the dataset's quality.
 This demonstrates that the linguistic patterns and class labels within MedPT are consistent and highly learnable, providing a robust foundation for domain-specific classifiers.
 Furthermore, our findings offer practical implications for deployment: the substantial performance gains from in-context learning confirm MedPT's value for resource-light applications, while the observed diminishing returns between 3-shot and 5-shot prompts suggest an optimal efficiency-performance trade-off.

 A deeper qualitative analysis of the fine-tuned model's errors revealed that misclassifications were not random but systematic, occurring between semantically and clinically related subspecialties.
 We observed notable confusion between conditions with high comorbidity (e.g., \textit{Anxiety} and \textit{Depression}), anatomical proximity (e.g., \textit{Umbilical Hernia} and \textit{Inguinal Hernia}), or overlapping symptoms (e.g., \textit{Gastritis} and \textit{Gastroesophageal Reflux}).
-This pattern indicates that the model is capturing a meaningful semantic space of medical concepts, where its errors reflect genuine clinical ambiguity.
-This semantic richness underscores MedPT's potential to support future research into more complex tasks, such as fine-grained medical entity disambiguation.
+This pattern indicates that the model is capturing a meaningful semantic space of medical concepts, where its errors reflect genuine clinical ambiguity, underscoring MedPT's potential to support future research into more complex tasks, such as fine-grained medical entity disambiguation.